CanopyTax/node-jspm-jasmine/README.md

   // Provide custom reporters
   // If you add a reporter, the default ConsoleReporter will not be added
   reporter: new CustomReporterClass()
-  // You can also pass multiple reporters
+  // You can also pass multiple custom reporters
-  // reporter: [new CustomReporterClass1(), new CustomReporterClass1()]
+  // reporter: [new CustomReporterClass1(), new CustomReporterClass2(), ...]

   // Add a coverage report
   // Defaults to undefined